Polygon Sliver

 A description of the error you define when a noncompliant feature is found.

-This information is used to provide guidance to facilitate corrective workflows.
+This information is used to provide guidance for corrective workflows.

 Validation